10 Ways To Naturally Support Your Immunity

 7. Aim for a minimum of eight hours of sleep a night.
 Studies show that people who don’t get enough quality sleep are more likely to become unwell after being exposed to a virus.
 Try to keep a regular sleep schedule, waking up and going to bed around the same time each day.
 Our body clock, or circadian rhythm, regulates feelings of sleepiness and wakefulness, so having a consistent sleep schedule maintains a balanced circadian rhythm so that we can enter deeper, more restful sleep.
 You can use a device such as a WHOOP strap or Oura ring to track your sleep and help keep you in good sleep habits.

 8. Do what you can to manage stress.
-This is easier said than done, but try to find some healthy strategies that work well for you and your lifestyle, whether that be exercise, meditation, a particular hobby, or talking to a trusted friend.
+This can be easier said than done, but try to find some healthy strategies that work well for you and your lifestyle, whether that be exercise, meditation, a particular hobby, or talking to a trusted friend.
 Another tip is to practice regular, conscious breathing throughout the day and when feelings of stress arise.
 It doesn’t have to be long, even a few breaths can help.
 There are lots of apps and YouTube videos that can guide you.

 9. Maintain a healthy weight.
 Being overweight can increase vulnerability to infectious diseases.
 This is understood to be due to chronic low-grade inflammation, hyperglycemia, hyperinsulinemia, and hyperleptinemia, which lead to weakening of both the innate and adaptive immune responses.
 If you need help with overcoming your weight challenges, reaching your goal weight and maintaining it long term, we can help.
 Contact us to find out more.